 The Chase Freedom Unlimited® credit card provides 1.5% back on every purchase.
 It doesn’t matter where you shop.
 Upon sign-up, you get 3% cash back on all purchases up to $20,000 for a year.
 That's much higher than most flat-rate cards.

 Tiered cards give you greater rewards in some categories than others.
 For example, you may earn 3% for purchases at restaurants and gas stations but 1% everywhere else.

 You may like

-The Blue Cash Preferred® Card from American Express, for example, pays you 6% for groceries, and 3% cash back at gas stations, Uber, or transit.
+The Blue Cash Preferred® Card from American Express, for example, pays you 6% at U.S. supermarkets on up to $6,000 in purchases per year (then 1%), 6% back on select U.S. streaming subscriptions, and 3% cash back at U.S. gas stations, Uber, or transit.
 All other purchases earn 1% cash back.

 You might get the most benefit out of cash back credit cards with rotating categories.

 These typically offer a flat rate for most purchases.

 For a specific period of time, though, certain shopping categories will be eligible to give you greater returns.
 For the first three months of the year, you might earn a higher cash back percentage at grocery stores.
 During the next three months, you might earn more at restaurants.
 And so on.